United States Army Futures Command: Prototyping and experimentation

 AFC activities include at least one cross-functional team, its capability development integration directorate (CDID), and the associated Battle Lab, for each Army Center of Excellence.
 Each CDID and associated Battle Lab work with their CFT to develop operational experiments and prototypes to test.

 ASA(ALT), in coordination with AFC, has dotted-line relationships between its PEOs and the CFTs.
 In particular, the Rapid Capabilities and Critical Technologies Office of ASA(ALT) has a PEO to develop experimental prototype "units of action" for rapid fielding.
 In June 2019, the prototypes were for long-range hypersonic weapons, high-energy laser defense, and space, The Army tripled its spending on speed and range capabilities from 2017 to 2019.

 CFTs and PEOs order up tests run by JMC and White Sands Missile Range, which hosts United States Army Test and Evaluation Command.
 Test results are analyzed by the Research and Analysis Center at Fort Leavenworth.

 CCDC, now called DEVCOM (formerly RDECOM, at APG) includes the several Army research laboratory locations, as well as research, development and engineering centers listed:

 CCDC is focusing on long-range precision fires the six RDECs and the Army Research Laboratory.
 As of September 2018, RDECOM's "concept of operation" is first to support the LRPF CFT, with ARDEC.
 AMRDEC is looking to improve the energetics and efficiency of projectiles.
 TARDEC Ground Vehicle Center is working on high-voltage components for extended range cannon artillery that save on size and weight.
-Two dedicated RDECOM people support the LRPF CFT, with reachback support from two dozen more at RDECOM.
+Two dedicated RDECOM people support the LRPF CFT, with reach back support from two dozen more at RDECOM.
 In January 2019, RDECOM was renamed CCDC; General Murray noted that CCDC will have to support more soldier feedback, and that prototyping and testing will have to begin before a project ever becomes a program of record.

 Acquisition specialists are being encouraged to accept lateral transfers to RDECs where their skills are needed: Ground Vehicle Systems Center (formerly TARDEC, at Detroit Arsenal.
 Michigan), Aviation and Missile Center (formerly AMRDEC, at Redstone Arsenal), C5ISR Center (formerly CERDEC, at Aberdeen Proving Ground), Soldier Center (formerly NSRDEC, Natick, Massachusetts), and Armaments Center (formerly ARDEC, at Picatinny Arsenal) listed below.

 Esper said AFC will reduce the time needed to define requirements for a new program from 60 to 12 months.
 Requirements may be reduced to "a simple statement of a problem."
 The development process will consist of repeated prototyping, demonstration/testing, and evaluation, designed to find and eliminated unrealistic requirements.
 ASA(ALT) Bruce Jette says the acquisition community should seek to fail and find a new solution rather than commit a program to a drawn-out failure.

 Esper scrubbed through 800 modernization programs to reprioritize funding for the top six modernization priorities, which will consume 80% of the modernization funding, of 18 systems.
 His "night court" budget review process shifted $2.4 billion for modernization from programs that were not tied to modernization or to the 2018 National Defense Strategy.